 Peer Reviewers are under an obligation to disclose any reason (such as conflict of interest, involvement in a case) why they should not carry out a review of any particular file or firm.
 If a firm has any concern about the suitability of any particular reviewer reviewing that firm or any individual file or files it can make representations to the review committee.
 You can do this by writing to the coordinator no later than one week before the date on which the files are due to be delivered to the reviewer.
 If the representations are accepted, the file or files will be allocated to another or other reviewers.

 After the review has been completed by the peer reviewer the files are returned to you.
 The results of the review are put before the Criminal Quality Assurance Committee for consideration.
 It is the Committee that decides the outcome of the review, not the peer reviewer.
-Where the Committee agrees with the reviewer’s recommendation to pass, this is confirmed with the firm’s Compliance Partner in writing, and we also provide you with details of any issues arising from the review.
+Where the Committee agrees with the reviewer’s recommendation to pass, this is confirmed with the firm’s Compliance Manager in writing, and we also provide you with details of any issues arising from the review.